 There are literally thousands of websites advising on ways to find cheap tickets, and many of them are providing obsolete information.
 Information so old that became a myth.
 So, first, let’s debunk those myths about booking online tickets.

 Searching incognito might not be helping.
-Airlines and flight search engines are more advanced than just memorizing your choices and spiking up ticket price.
+Airlines and flight search engines are more advanced than just memorizing your choices and spiking up the ticket price.
 This also doesn’t make sense in today’s competition, as customers will switch quickly to another flight search engine or airline website if their prices keep going up.
 In short, incognito will not make your airline ticket cheaper.

 Myth number 2: Booking on certain days of the week will get you cheaper tickets

-Since we have these myths out of the way, let’s see how can we really get cheapest tickets and travel smart.
+Since we have these myths out of the way, let’s see how can we really get the cheapest tickets and travel smart.

 Start searching early

 If you want to get cheaper flights, you have to start early, as earliest as possible, even if you don’t have trip dates yet.
 Delaying your search will not make your airline ticket cheaper, quite opposite!
 You don’t have to actually buy your ticket, but just to have some idea about prices, connecting flights and timetables.
 A very useful tool is the flight calendar, where you can see in real-time what dates have the best prices for certain routes.
 Here is an example:

 Just replace London in a destination field with your desired destination.

 The good thing about this is – it’s free and it’s fun and you can learn a lot about ticket pricing throughout the year.

 Don’t limit yourself to a single website, try several different websites and compare results.
 Flight search engines are comparing results from hundreds (or even thousands) of airlines at any given moment, but maybe certain search website is not having good deals for your specific route.
 Trying several websites takes a few minutes only and could have you hundreds.